ILCARLO/SalesTaxProblem/README.md

 1. Go to the project named `SalesTaxProblem.Tests`
 2. Open the file named `SalesTaxProblemTests.cs`
-3. Right click on it an select on the contextual menu `Run Unit Tests`.
+3. Right click on it an select on the contextual menu `Run Tests`.
 A VS windows should appear and three green light should be shown.

 ####Without Visual Studio